 “What Lydia experienced.
 That was your hope wasn’t it?
 That we would see each other and run to embrace like that.”

 Yes but as the gap grew wider I thought the likely scenario was us running towards each other only for you to draw your sword and skewer me.

-“I have seen you use one shout in combat.
+“I have seen you use one Shout in combat.
 I assume you have learned more.”

-I know all the Shouts and Words of Power that the ancient Tongue and Greybeards know.
+I know all the Shouts and Words of Power that the ancient Tongues and Greybeards know.
 I also have knowledge of others created by a Daedric Prince that are designed to enslave and are evil and I will never pass such knowledge on.
 My Thu’um is far more powerful than when you ventured with me.

 “So you could like say something and everybody around you drops dead?”

 That sounds like one of Sethri’s farts!
 Not quite like that but I could show you on these people.